rraskonivok/wise/README.markdown

 In Arch Linux all dependencies can be built using the command

->    yaourt -S pure pure-gsl cython python gunicorn
+>    yaourt -S pure pure-gsl cython python django gunicorn

 On any other Linux / BSD / Mac OSX: